Paul Allender: Playing style

-Paul Allender is recognised for his unique right-handed technique and is currently endorsed by PRS Guitars, RotoSound and Blackstar amplification.
+Speaking on his playing style, Allender has said:

 "To tell you the truth...
 I don't jam.
 I've always played what actually I see in my head.
 Therefore, when I play, I don't use any specific scales or anything in order or that's musically correct or anything...
-I’ve always concentrated on mixing lead-oriented riffs, but in like a rhythmic sense.
+I've always concentrated on mixing lead-oriented riffs, but in like a rhythmic sense.
 That's the way I've always been because I've never really been interested in doing ultra-fast lead work.
 I've always mixed the two up.
 Just concentrating on the 16th notes and stuff on the right hand, making sure it all sinks in.
 It's the guitar and it's the way we dress onstage, it's all part of this troupe, this uniformed-like togetherness...
 It just comes out dark as fuck".

 Graphic art

 Allender also has an art side project known as "Vomitorium: The Dark Art Of Cindy Frey And Paul Allender".
 He also produced the artwork for New Project's debut album Ultraviolent Light.